Transcription Rules for JewishGen Databases

 Here we are using the "Family #" column as the "glue" field, to glue all members of the household together, for a more attractive and meaningful display of the data.

 The "glue" field is also needed to ensure that the entire family group is presented together, when only one member of the family matches the search criteria.
-The entire family group (i.e. all rows with the same "glue" field) is displayed if only one member of a family matches the search criteria.
+The entire family group (i.e. all rows with the same "glue" field) is displayed when only one member of a family matches the search criteria.

 For example, the above display would result from a search for the surname "LEWIN" — When only one member of a family has the surname "LEWIN", the entire family group is displayed, because the "glue" field keeps the entire family together.